tina96pham/tina-pham-fullstack-capstone/README.md

 - Database: MySQL
 - Visualization : D3.js
 ### APIs

-List any external sources of data that will be used in your app.
+- The API will be built specifically for this project.

 ### Sitemap